Just Another Night (Mick Jagger song)

 "Just Another Night" is a song written and performed by English musician Mick Jagger, released as the first single from his debut solo album, She's the Boss, in 1985.
+The song peaked at number 32 on the UK Singles Chart and number 12 on the US Billboard Hot 100, topping the Billboard Top Rock Tracks chart for two weeks.
+The single entered the top 10 in Belgium, the Netherlands, New Zealand and Sweden.

 Music video

 The music video, directed by Julien Temple, features actress Rae Dawn Chong as Mick Jagger's love interest.

 Controversy

 Jagger was accused of infringing the copyright of another song entitled "Just Another Night" by Patrick Alley, a Jamaican reggae singer from New York.
 A six-member jury ruled in Jagger's favor in 1988.